A Heavy Environmental Toll

 Fueling the Fire

-To compensate for this incredible energy demand, some server suppliers have decided to move to regions that are better supplied by renewable energy (see Grist).
-While this might be considered an excellent initiative, more needs to be done to understand the role that these currencies are to play in our world.
-At what point should consumption be capped, if at all?
+To compensate for this incredible energy demand, some server suppliers have decided to move to regions that are better supplied by renewable energy.
+An excellent initiative to be sure, but more needs to be done to understand the role that these currencies are to play in our world.
+At what point should carbon-emitting energy consumption be capped, if at all?

-There certainly is a lot to consider.
-Whether or not you think Bitcoin does represent an incredible technological break-though, it is clearly demanding a lot from our environment during a critical period of global climate change (see This Changes Everything).
-This summer has seen a record number of heatwaves across the planet, with energy needs skyrocketing during the peak hot and humid hours.
-Given the considerable energy demands humans already have, as we try to stay cool and refrigerated during the blistering months, is it truly wise to have to start competing for resources with Bitcoin?
+This summer has seen a record number of heatwaves across the planet!
+Along with the heat, energy needs have been skyrocketing.
+This was especially true during peak hot and humid hours.
+Given the considerable energy demands we already have, simply to stay cool and refrigerated during the blistering months, is it truly wise to have to competing for energy resources with Bitcoin?
+What do you think?